asingam2017/fa18-516-11/project-paper/images/report.md

 ## Abstract

 Explore creating micro-services using OpenFaaS that makes serverless functions simple for containers like Docker and Kubernetes.
-Integrate OpenFaaS serverless functions into public cloud offerings such as, AWS and Azure, to make it even better.
+Integrate OpenFaaS serverless functions into public cloud offerings such as, AWS and Azure, to make them even better.

 ## Introduction

 Goals of this project is to learn how to create cloud-native micro-services using server-less concepts for better scalability and cheaper to maintain.
-Function-as-service (FaaS) methodology allows to decouple each functionality from the rest of the application, for better support, isolated deployment and scalability at each function level.
+Function-as-a-service (FaaS) methodology allows to decouple each functionality from the rest of the application, for better support, isolated deployment and scalability at each function level.
+We will use OpenFaaS, an open source alternative framework to develop and deploy micro-services as FaaS in cloud-agnostic way.
+OpenFaaS has an opiniated way of developing FaaS and deploying them to achieve the required scalability without much depending on the infrastructure of the public cloud offerings, using container concepts wrapped around our FaaS functions.

 ## Requirements